Surgical Options

 Arthroscopy, Meniscal Surgery and Lavage

-Arthroscopy is a term that comes from two Greek words; 'arthro', meaning joint, and 'skopein', meaning to examine.
-It involves smaller incisions and the insertion of a small camera and special instruments to perform minor procedures.
+Arthroscopy is a term that comes from two Greek words; ‘arthro’, meaning joint; and ‘skopein’, meaning to examine.
+It involves small incisions and the insertion of a small camera and special instruments to perform minor procedures.

 Exercise Physiology